imixs/imixs-office-workflow/src/site/markdown/teams/profile.md

 The marty ProfilePlugin supports additional business logic for profile entities.
 The Plugin is used by the System Workflow when a userProfile is processed (typically when a User logged in).

-## Translate UserIDs into Display Names

-In addition the Plugin provides a mechanism to translate elements of an activityEntity to replace placeholders for a user id with the corresponding user name.
-There for the plugin uses the profileService EJB

-Example:

-    Workitem updated by: <username>namcurrenteditor</username>.

-This will replace the namcurrenteditor with the corrsponding profile full username

-    org.imixs.marty.plugins.ProfilePlugin

-When your application is using random userIDs for security reasons, then the UserIDs should not be displayed to other users.
-The ProfilePlugin provides a way to mask those userIds.

-For example a history entry like this should be avoided:

-	u12345345 approved request.

-To translate the userID the following format can be used:

-	<username>namcurrenteditor</username> approved request.

-The ProfilePlugin will automatically translate the userid into the display name.